London lifestyle & travels with kids and babies

 Breakfasts at Le Collectionneur were fabulous, Paris with baby is made so easy in here!
 For toddlers and olders kids there’s also a gorgeous terrace to play by before exloring Paris or heading to Parc Monceau.

 Our favourite spots for springtime in Paris?
 The kids vote always goes to La Tour Eiffel, exploring the gardens and climbing it to the top!

-My favourite parcs in spring include Bois de Boulogne and Parc Monceau, heaven for flower lovers as well as modern architecture, art and kids entertainment!
+Our favourite parcs in spring include Bois de Boulogne and Parc Monceau, heaven for flower lovers as well as modern architecture, art and kids !
 La Fondation Louis Vuiton gets families entrance for both Jardin d’acclimatation and the museum, and the building is the most incredible piece of modern architecture, a playful and bold interlace of wood, glass, water and mirrors huge bird/ ship taking off Bois de Boulogne.

 We took the elevators upto its 5th floor and soaked in the views, took the stairs to the 4th and 3rd floor and thereafter played for a while in its huge cavernous basement, by the water and mirrors: reflections, hiding, playing.

 Bateaux Mouches are always a good idea with tired or little feet and needless to say sunny spring days makes the boat rides enchanting!, a visual feast with Parisien sights.